 To grow lush and healthy, you have to give plants what they need.
 This needn’t be complicated, but there are some areas where you do not want to skimp.

 Sunlight - Most fruiting and flowering plants need a full day of sunshine.
-That means 6 - 8 hours of direct sun.
+That means 6 to 8 hours of direct sun.
 This can be hard to come by in a city, where tall buildings on every side tend to block the sun for at least a part of the day.
 Balconies and rooftops stand the best chance of offering full sun.
 If you are gardening on a windowsill, you can either choose plants that can get by with less sunlight, like salad greens and some herbs, or you can add a grow light and not worry what the weather might bring.

 Soil - Plants depend on the soil they are planted in for water, air, and nutrients.
 Since your apartment garden will probably mean growing in containers, you cannot use ordinary garden soil.
 It will compact in pots, preventing water from flowing through and there will be no space for air.
 A good well-draining potting mix is necessary.
 A potting mix has several advantages.